buffer/thug/doc/source/docker.rst

 ======

-If you want to run up a quick instance of Thug on a couple of malicious web sites or try it out but just lack the knowledge and/or time to install it an alternative exists.
+If you want to run up a quick instance of Thug on a couple of malicious web sites or try it out but just lack the knowledge and/or time to install it, an alternative exists.
 Thanks to Docker you can run Thug up in a matter of minutes.

 Currently there exist a few docker images in the Docker Hub ready to run.